Skip to content

 }

-Mixed Use of UniApp SDK and Native SDK
+UniApp SDK and Native SDK Mixed Usage

 • SDK Initialization

-Note: The host App must complete the SDK initialization before loading the uni mini program to ensure that the SDK is fully ready before calling any other methods of the SDK.
+Note: Please ensure that the SDK initialization is completed in the host App before loading the uni mini program to ensure that the SDK is fully ready before calling any other SDK methods.

 • Additional Configuration for Android Integration: